Skip to main content

 Incorrect postcode data

-We get our postcode data from Locations API, which uses OS Places API (Ordnance Survey) under the hood.
-Locations API postcodes keep themselves up to date automatically and should never be more than about a week out of date.
+We get our postcode data from Locations API, which uses OS Places API (Ordnance Survey) and the ONS Postcode Directory (Office for National Statistics) under the hood:

 In case the data is incorrect, a first step would be checking the Locations API result with the OS Places API result.